 - Duplicate the Computer certificate template (Certificate Templates -> Manage -> Computer -> Duplicate);

-- In the General tab, specify the name of new certificate template – RDPTemplate.
-Make sure that the value in the Template Name field matches the Template display name;
+- Specify the name of the new certificate template (RDPTemplate) in the General tab.
+Make sure that the value in the Template Name field matches the Template display name

-- In the Compatibility tab, specify the minimum client version used in your domain (for example, Windows Server 2008 R2 for the CA and Windows 7 for your clients).
-Thus, stronger encryption algorithms will be used;
+- In the Compatibility tab, specify the minimum version of the client OS used in your domain (for example, Windows Server 2016 for CA and Windows 10 for clients).
+The result will be the use of stronger encryption algorithms.

-- Then, in the Application Policy section of the Extensions tab, restrict the use scope of the certificate to Remote Desktop Authentication only (enter the following object identifier — 1.3.6.1.4.1.311.54.1.2).
-Click Add -> New, create a new policy and select it;
+- On the Application Policy Extensions tab, limit the scope of the certificate to Remote Desktop Authentication only (set the object identifier 1.3.6.1.4.1.311.54.1.2).
+Click Add -> New, create a new policy, and select it.

-- To use this RDP certificate template on your domain controllers, open the Security tab, add the Domain Controllers group and enable the Enroll and Autoenroll options for it;
+- To use this RDP certificate template on domain controllers, open the Security tab, add the Domain Controllers group, and enable the Enroll and Autoenroll options for it

-- Then in the Certificate Authority mmc snap-in, click Certificate Templates folder and select New -> Certificate Template to Issue -> choose the template you have created (RDPTemplate);
+- Then, in the Certificate Authority MMC snap-in, click the Certificate Templates folder and select New -> Certificate Template to Issue -> select the RDPTemplate.

-Now you need to configure a domain GPO to automatically assign RDP certificates to computers/servers according to the configured template.
+Next, configure a domain GPO to automatically assign RDP certificates according to the configured template.

-- Then in the same GPO section, enable the Require use of specific security layer for remote (RDP) connections policy and set the value SSL for it;
+- Then enable the Require use of specific security layer for remote (RDP) connections policy and set its value to SSL

-- If you want your clients to always verify the RDP server certificate, you must configure the Configure Authentication for Client = Warn me if authentication fails policy (Computer Configuration -> Policies -> Administrative Templates -> Windows Components -> Remote Desktop Settings -> Remote Desktop Connection Client);
+- If you want your clients to always verify the RDP server certificate, enable the Configure Authentication for Client = Warn me if authentication fails policy (Computer Configuration -> Policies -> Administrative Templates -> Windows Components -> Remote Desktop Settings -> Remote Desktop Connection Client);

-- If needed, open the incoming RDP Port TCP/UDP 3389 using firewall policies;
+- If necessary, use Windows Defender Firewall policies to open the incoming RDP Port TCP/UDP 3389.

-- Then update group policy settings on the client computer, launch the computer certificate console (
+- Then, update Group Policy settings on the client computer, open the computer’s certificate console (

 Certlm.msc

-) and make sure that the Remote Desktop Authentication certificate issued by your CA has appeared in the Personal -> Certificates section.
+) and make sure that the Remote Desktop Authentication certificate issued by your CA appears in the Personal -> Certificates section.

 Get-Service TermService -ComputerName mun-dc01| Restart-Service –force –verbose

-After that, when connecting to a server using RDP, you won’t see a request to confirm that the certificate is trusted (to see the request, connect to the server the certificate is issued for using its IP address instead of the FQDN).
-Click View certificate, go to the Details tab and copy the value in the Thumbprint field.
+You won’t see a prompt to confirm that the certificate is trusted when you connect to a server via RDP (to see the prompt, connect to the server for which the certificate was issued using its IP address instead of the FQDN).
+Click View certificate, go to the Details tab, and copy the value in the Thumbprint field.

-Then compare this thumbprint with the certificate thumbprint used by the Remote Desktop Service.
+Compare this thumbprint to the certificate thumbprint used by the Remote Desktop Service.
 You can view the value of the RDS certificate thumbprint in the registry (HKLM:\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations, the TemplateCertificate parameter) or using the following PowerShell command:

 Get-WmiObject -Class "Win32_TSGeneralSetting" -Namespace root\cimv2\terminalservices|select SSLCertificateSHA1Hash

-If you don’t have a CA, but you do not want your users to see warnings when they connect to an RDP/RDS host, you can add the certificate to the trusted ones on user computers.
+If you don’t have a deployed CA but want to prevent users from seeing a warning when connecting to an RDP/RDS host, you can add the server certificate to the trusted list on user computers.

 Get the value of the RDP certificate thumbprint as described above: